ewanbrinkman/sfu-course-api-wrapper/README.md

 SFU's API.
 The goal is to not simply return the JSON data from the API, but custom classes with useful methods.

+Also, this package has *zero* runtime dependencies!
+The [package.json](package.json) file only has "devDependencies", and no "dependencies".

 **This project is not endorsed or supported by Simon Fraser University.**

 ## Getting Started